 The newest named train in the fleet is Ashley Jackson - The Yorkshire Artist.
 Our partnership with Ashley Jackson demonstrates our commitment and passion to promoting Yorkshire and all the county has to offer.

 The Yorkshire Artist train, with Ashley’s watercolours in the carriages and toilets, aims to bring the beauty of Yorkshire to the people who travel on our trains every day.
 It has been Ashley Jackson’s life’s goal to make art accessible to everyone, so bringing his evocative and dramatic paintings to our passengers is in keeping with his philosophy.

 - Train type - Class 180, number 180107

-- Named - 24 October 2010 at London Kings Cross Railway Station by Jack Sharp and his family.
-You can find out more about the competition on the Hartlepool Mail’s website.
+- Named - 24 October 2010 at London Kings Cross Railway Station by Jack Sharp and his family as part of a competition by the Hartlepool Mail.

 The Hart of the North train was named following Grand Central’s ‘Name Our Train’ competition in the Hartlepool Mail.
 Jack Sharp, 15, from Hartlepool came up with the name which he said “showed the warmth of the people in Hartlepool."